JKSNS/Web/prestashop/README.md

 # Post‑Installation Instructions for PrestaShop

 Congratulations on successfully executing the PrestaShop installation script!
-Follow these steps to complete the setup and launch your store.
+Follow these steps to complete the setup and launch your store!

 ---